hide

 English teaching jobs in Brazil: an overview

-In Brazil, English teaching jobs - especially in the bigger cities - can be highly sought-after and competitive.
+In Brazil, English teaching jobs—especially in the bustling cities of São Paulo and Rio de Janeiro—are highly sought-after and competitive.
 Typically, for senior positions, candidates for English teaching jobs need to be highly qualified and have a specialised area of experience to be considered.
-Having a speciality, like business English, or experience teaching young learners, can make a significant difference.
+Having a specialty, like business English, or experience teaching young learners, can make a significant difference in securing a position in private schools or international schools.

 You don’t have to be a native speaker to teach English in Brazil.
 Indeed, most of the English teaching talent in Brazil is local.
 Some schools require applicants to take a written English test when they apply for a TEFL job.
-In some cases, applicants will take part in group interviews, performing tasks in small groups.
-Unpaid training courses are also common.
+In some cases, applicants will participate in group interviews, performing tasks in small groups.
+Unpaid training courses are also common in the hiring process for teaching jobs in Brazil.

-If you’ve taught English abroad elsewhere, you won’t find major surprises in Brazil’s educational system.
-Brazil’s educational infrastructure is similar to that of much of the world, with elementary/primary schools (Ensino Fundamental) and high schools (Ensino Médio), as well as private and international schools.
+If you’ve taught English abroad elsewhere in Latin America or other parts of South America, you won’t find significant surprises in Brazil’s educational system.
+Brazil’s educational infrastructure is similar to that of much of the world, with elementary/primary schools (Ensino Fundamental), high schools (Ensino Médio), and private and international schools.
 English lessons within these schools are common, especially in international schools.
 Private schools also emphasise the importance of the English language.

-Overall, Brazil’s level of English language proficiency isn’t brilliant - the country is ranked 70th of 113 nations by EF’s English Proficiency Index.
+Overall, Brazil’s level of English language proficiency isn’t brilliant—the country is ranked 81st of 116 nations by EF’s English Proficiency Index.
 While enthusiasm for the English language is widespread, with about 10 million learners and counting, the facilities and standards of teaching vary by location.
 About 5% of the country is learning, but only 1% of Brazilians can speak English fluently.
 That’s where you come in, English teachers!
+The demand for qualified English teachers is high, and the opportunity to teach English in Brazil is vast.

 Download our teaching English in Latin America guide